2i2c-org/docs/about/service-objectives.md

 There are some periods of time when we have **expected reduced capacity**.
 These are periods of time when we are less strict about adhering to the service objectives on this page.
-This ensures that our work practices are sustainable for our team and avoid burnout.
+This ensures that our work practices are sustainable and fair for our team.

 Here are periods of expected reduced capacity: